intjelic/python-sfml/doc/source/api/audio.rst

    Regular sound that can be played in the audio environment.

-   :class:`sfml.audio.Sound` is the class to use to play sounds.
+   :class:`Sound` is the class to use to play sounds.

    It provides: